janeandjack/chat/README.md

 for the application using HTML / CSS; add transitions / interesting micro transactions using a combination of JS and CSS.

+User also can use the url:https://chaochao-li-chat-app.herokuapp.com/ to join and test the Chat App.
 ## Features
 1. Show user join or left the channel
 2. Show the total number of the people online.